RaduB20/LiDAR_object_detection/README.md

 The .png and .pdf files serve as a visual summary of the project's results, which can be found in the **Finals** folder.
 They showcase:

-- Visualizations of the 3D point cloud before and after preprocessing.

 - Plotted DBSCAN cluster results, with bounding boxes and vehicles color-coded.

 - Tracking of the vehicles across frames